UML Getting Started - UML Modeling in Eclipse

 Opening Visual Paradigm from Eclipse

-2. If you see the VM Requirement dialog box, please keep the option Configure "eclipse.ini" and restart eclipse selected and click OK to restart Eclipse, and then re-perform the previous step to open Visual Paradigm.
+2. If you see the VM Requirement dialog box, keep the option Configure "eclipse.ini" and restart eclipse selected and click OK to restart Eclipse.
+Then, repeat the previous step to open Visual Paradigm.

 Configure eclipse.ini

-3. Click OK when you are prompted to select a path to store the .vpp file.
+3. Click OK when you are prompted to select a path to store the .vpp project file.

 Confirm project path